unicefuganda/edtrac/docs/index.rst

 Once saved you can submit SMS messages to the system in the forms::

      survey +age 10 +name emily
-     survey + age 30   +name greg linden survey +name eric +age 15.4
+     survey + age 30   +name monty python survey +name eric +age 15.4

 You can view submitted reports after they come in, and edit them as you like.

 Now try experimenting with adding restrictions to the fields, whether they are required, their min and max values etc..
 You'll find you can easily customize the error messages as they come in.

-You can also submit surveys using an XForms client.
-From the XForm detail page, just click on the ``download specification`` link to get an XForm compliant view of the XForm.
-By default forms will be submitted using HTTP POSTs, but if you are using our modified ODK client you will also be able to submit via SMS.
+You can also submit surveys using an XForms client, like ODK Collect.
+The XForms application adds the appropriate endpoints to both discover available forms, download them to the device, and submit them to the server.
+This makes RapidSMS a full XForms endpoint for simple forms, giving you the choice as to whether to submit via a rich XForms client or via SMS.

 Contents:
 ===========================================